djcal460/Rust-Dynamic-Programming-Hotel-Problem/Readme.md

-# Rust Programming: The Long Trip
+# Rust Dynamic Programming: The Long Trip

 You are going on a long trip.
 You start on the road at mile post 0.
 Along the way there are n hotels, at mile posts *a1 < a2 < ... < an*, where each ai is measured from the starting point.
 The only places you are allowed to stop are at these hotels, but you can choose which of the hotels you stop at.
 You must stop at the final hotel (at distance an) which is your destination.